Tools of Fiscal Policy

 Indirect Taxes

-Indirect taxes refer to taxes imposed on specific goods such as cigarettes, alcohol, fuel, and services.
+Indirect taxes refer to taxes (excise duties) imposed on specific goods such as cigarettes, alcohol, fuel, and services.
 VAT is an example of an indirect tax.
 Health and education can be excluded from indirect taxes.

 Direct Taxes